chromascope-x/Console-Z-Workflow/README.md

 - **Turbocharged Core**: Integrated with `Patch Sage Attention KJ` and `Torch Compile Settings` (FP16 Accumulation) to maximize inference speed on supported hardware.

 - **Seamless I2I Integration**:
-  - Switch between Text-to-Image (T2I) and Image-to-Image (I2I) instantly via the Console.
+  - Switch between Text-to-Image (T2I) and Image-to-Image (I2I) instantly via Input Selection.
   - No need to rewire latent connections; simply load your image and toggle the "Image to Image?" switch.
 The workflow handles the VAE encoding and latent injection automatically.

 - **LoRA Ready**: Seamlessly integrated LoRA support.
 Simply connect your preferred LoRA models to the dedicated loader stack to instantly enhance style or character consistency without disrupting the core workflow.